mh453Uol/Messaging-Api/README.md

 # Messaging-Api
-CRUD Messaging Api implement using Jersey (JAX-RS)
+CRUD Messaging Api implement using Jersey (JAX-RS) and in memory database.

+## Supports
+1. Profile
+2. Messages (Posts)
+3. Comments (on posts)